1. Make sure your graduate CV looks professional ?

 10. Gain some work experience ?

 One problem that many young professionals have is that they have been so focused on university that they have forgotten that education isn’t everything.

 Often, graduate employers look for candidates with some work experience, a placement year, or an internship in a relevant sector.

-If none of these are possible; try volunteering, upskilling and taking varied online courses, freelancing, learning through hobbies – or gain some copywriting and blogging experience and write for our student blog.
+If none of these are possible; try volunteering for employability, upskilling with online courses, freelancing at university, learning through hobbies – or gain some copywriting and blogging experience and write for our student blog.

 11. Ask for feedback on your CV ?